SymfonyCasts/symfony5/sfcasts/ep1/twig.md

 ## The Twig Reference: Tags, Filters, Functions

 Head to https://twig.symfony.com.
 Twig is its own library with its *own* documentation.
-There'ss a lot of good stuff here... but what I *really* love is down here: the [Twig Reference](https://twig.symfony.com/doc/3.x/#reference).
+There's a lot of good stuff here... but what I *really* love is down here: the [Twig Reference](https://twig.symfony.com/doc/3.x/#reference).

 See these "Tags" on the left?
 These are *all* of the "do something" tags that